ifaguilar/ifaguilar/README.md

 ### About Me

-I'm a passionate Full Stack developer dedicated to building amazing web experiences, using modern technologies.

-I specialize in JavaScript, the MERN stack (MongoDB, Express, React, Node.js) and Next.js.
-My focus is on creating elegant solutions that captivate both aesthetically and functionally.
+Passionate Full Stack developer dedicated to building amazing web experiences, using modern technologies.
+Specializing in JavaScript, the MERN stack (MongoDB, Express, React, Node.js), and Next.js, I'm committed to creating elegant solutions that captivate both aesthetically and functionally.

 <br>